First Impressions Assistant: Module 2

 In general, the role of the First Impressions Assistant can be split into two “shifts”: Front Desk and Resource Room.

-All new First Impressions Assistants are expected to be trained in both, but may be assigned a “shift” depending on the front desk capacity.
+All new First Impressions Assistants are expected to be trained in both, but will be assigned a “shift” daily.

 Below, we will get into the basic responsibilities for each shift of the First Impressions Assistant role.
 There are more in-depth modules detailing specific protocols for each “shift” later.